ilirose/Bachelorthesis/README.md

 # Bachelorthesis
-The code used to analyse the results of my bachelor thesis.
+The code used to display and analyse the results of my bachelor thesis.